SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Classes and structures *must* set all of their stored properties to an appropriate initial value by the time an instance of that class or structure is created.
-Stored properties cannot be left in an indeterminate state.
+Stored properties can't be left in an indeterminate state.

 You can set an initial value for a stored property within an initializer, or by assigning a default property value as part of the property's definition.